hetznercloud/fleeting-plugin-hetzner/docs/references/configuration.md

     <td><code>name</code></td>
     <td>string (<strong>required</strong>)</td>
     <td>
       Name of the fleeting plugin instance group.
-The created instances name will be prefixed using this name.
+The created instance names will be prefixed using this name.
     </td>
   </tr>